uclagamelab/MeshCreator/README.md

 http://jonathancecil.com
 http://games.ucla.edu/

 Thanks to Chris Reilly for help with wizard interface.
 Thanks to Aliah Darke, Alex Rickett, and Tyler Stefanich for usability and interface testing.
+Many thanks to Alex Rickett for providing the fixes for Unity 5.4.